 In these modes, the DSU logic is powered down.
-The Snoop Filter and L3 cache RAMs are in retention.
+The L3 cache RAMs are in retention and the Snoop Filter RAMs are powered down.

 All cores in the cluster must be in the OFF mode to allow entry into any one of these modes.